ramoncunha/dbtransactions/README.md

 DBTransactions - Concurrency Handling Demo
 =====================

+## About

 This project is a demonstration of different ways to handle concurrency in a distributed system.
 It uses Spring Boot with Java 17 and PostgreSQL as the database.

 The main objective is to simulate an e-commerce scenario where multiple requests are received to update stock values.
 The application emulates this by receiving N requests and then decreasing the value from the stock.
+You can use grafana k6 to send requests.

 ## Concurrency Handling Solutions